siberianfox/tinygwiki/Inch-and-Millimeter-Units-Mode.md

 * An M2 or M30 Program END is hit.
 At this point it will revert to the Default units ($gun).
 Note that a Program STOP (M0, M1) does not change the units mode.

 The units mode affects all the following:
+* Gcode execution, including:
-* XYZ axis positions in gcode programs.
-ABC are in degrees regardless of unit mode.
+  * XYZ axis positions in gcode programs (ABC are in degrees regardless of unit mode).
   * Feed rate in gcode programs (F words)
+  * Offsets and coordinates - whether enterd via G10 or $g54 or similar)
 * Status reports returned by gcode execution
 * Configuration settings including:
   * Almost all axis settings